‘The mind is like an iceberg, it floats with one-seventh of its bulk above water.” ― Sigmund Freud

 At Key Stage 4 we study AQA Psychology 9-1, you can see more about the course here

 SMSC and British Values

-This has never been more important and pivotal to our democratic values and way of life, and our British values of truth, integrity, and respect are at the forefront of studies within statistics.
-The freedom within this course to choose relevant, contemporary issues can sometimes lead to emotive issues being discussed.
+This has never been more important and pivotal to our democratic values and way of life, and our British values of tolerance and respect are at the forefront of studies within psychology.
+The freedom within this course to investigate relevant, contemporary issues can sometimes lead to emotive issues being discussed.
 This is done within an ethos of compassion, empathy and respect for all.
 We do not shy away from challenging contexts, and relish the opportunity to face some of the challenges our society is presented with today.